-If someone in your house is suffering with a cold, flu or any type of contagious illness, a key responsibility right after getting them healthy is to prevent the illness from spreading to others in the home.
-Beyond frequent hand washing, proper cleaning is a first line of defense because some viruses can live on hard surfaces for up to two weeks.
+If someone in your house is suffering from a cold, flu or any type of contagious illness, a key responsibility right after getting them healthy is to prevent the illness from spreading to others in the home.
+Beyond frequent hand washing, proper cleaning is the first line of defense because some viruses can live on hard surfaces for up to two weeks.
 Let's take a look at the five areas that need extra attention and how to clean everything correctly to kill germs and bacteria.

 01 of 06

 Plain water and mild cleaners just won't do the trick when killing viruses, bacteria, and germs.
 You must use a disinfectant and, following the product's directions, allow it time to work.
 A quick swipe may not be enough.

 If you don't have a commercial disinfectant product such as Method's Antibac all-purpose cleaner on hand, you can make your own by using chlorine bleach.

-- Add 2 tablespoons of 5.25% – 6% chlorine bleach to 4 cups of water (Read the bottle label to be sure that your product is strong enough to provide disinfecting properties).
+- Add 2 tablespoons of 5.25% to 6% chlorine bleach to 4 cups of water (Read the bottle label to be sure that your product is strong enough to provide disinfecting properties).

 - The solution should be mixed fresh every day because chlorine bleach can lose its cleaning properties when exposed to air for long periods.

 How to Use Disinfectant Cleaners at Home

 If using a commercial cleaner, follow the label directions.
 For a homemade cleaning solution, dip a clean white cloth or paper towel into the bleach-water solution and apply to the surface that needs cleaning.
 Let it stand for at least three minutes and then rinse the surface with plain clean water.
 The bleach solution can also be used in a spray bottle.

-Use a paper towel that can be tossed away or a cotton cloth that be washed after each use.
+Use a paper towel that can be tossed away or a cotton cloth that can be washed after each use.
 Sponges should not be used for cleaning because they can harbor bacteria in the crevices.